ritch/mdoq/README.md

 ### mdoq.count([callback])

-**callback** *Function(err, res)*
+**callback** *Function(err, res, count)*

 Called once the operation is complete.
 The first argument will be null if errors do not exist.

-The `res` object will contain a `count` property with the length of the results of the query, or operations performed.
+Also includes a third argument: `count` containing the total number of items affected.

+This method can be called within a chain to ensure the callback includes a count.

+    users.page(2, 10).count().get({term: 'shoes'}, function(err, res, count) {
+      console.log(count); // 4 - the number of results returned
+    });

 ---